Video Game / Night Trap

 - Title Theme Tune: The characters lipsync to it at one point.

-- Subverted, Tony helps out the heroines once, and only because Ashley coincidentally happens to look like his former girlfriend.
-After that, and after Kelly ignores his warnings to not investigate any further, Tony will attempt to capture Kelly just like any of the Martins, and will succeed if you don't use a trap on Tony.
+- Token Good Teammate: Subverted, Tony helps out the heroines once, and only because Ashley coincidentally happens to look like his former girlfriend.
+After that, and after Kelly ignores his warnings to not investigate any further, Tony will attempt to capture Kelly just like any of the Martins, and will succeed if you don't use a trap on him.

 - Token Minority: SCAT has both a token black guy and a token woman (if you don't count Kelly).

 - Tragic Keepsake: Tony has a locket with a picture of his former girlfriend (who looks just like Ashley, one of the girls at the sleepover) in it.
-We never find out what happened to her.
+We never find out what happened to her, though the Japanese dub translates, "[We] could never be" into, "She's already dead."

 - Trap Door: One of the possible traps you can use on the augers; other traps include catapulting the augers out the window, for example.